achille-martin/pyqt-crom/README.md

 Please follow the steps detailed in [Getting Started](#getting-started) to setup, build and test your own PyQt5 app.

+If you would like to understand how `pyqtdeploy` works and how to set it up, please refer to the [official tutorial](https://docs.huihoo.com/pyqt/pyqtdeploy/tutorial.html).

 [:arrow_heading_up: Back to TOP](#toc)

 <a id="troubleshooting"></a>